Premier Sports: Football

-In May 2015, Premier Sports announced it had won exclusive multi-year rights to all 26 games of Copa América (including Copa América Centenario in 2016), starting from the 2015 Copa América that runs between 11 June and 4 July.
+In May 2015, Premier Sports announced it had won exclusive multi-year rights to all 26 games of Copa América (including Copa América Centenario in 2016), starting from the 2015 Copa América that ran between 11 June and 4 July.

 Premier Sports shows UEFA Champions League and UEFA Europa League qualifiers that include British teams, including Shkëndija versus Aberdeen in July 2015.

 In June 2018, it was announced Premier Sports had won rights to start broadcasting English Premier League games on the Saturday 3 p.m. slot exclusively to viewers in Ireland from the start of the 2019-20 season, taking over from Sky Sports.
 Eoin McDevitt hosts coverage alongside studio pundits, Damien Delaney, Richard Dunne, Kenny Cunningham and David Moyes.
 The lead commentator is Des Curran, Clive Tyldesley or Will Downing with Gary Breen or Brian Kerr the co-commentators.

 In November 2018, Premier Sports announced a 6-year deal with the SFA starting in 2019 to air the Scottish Cup.
 The exclusive live rights include the first 2 picks from rounds 4, last 16 and quarter-finals and first pick of a semi-final.
 There are also options to show matches in rounds 1-3 and the final and other semi-final non-exclusively with the BBC.

-Also in November 2018, Premier Sports netted the UK and Ireland rights to the Scottish League Cup, currently known as the Premier Sports Cup for sponsorship reasons, for the next five years and will exclusively broadcast between 12 and 16 live Betfred Cup (the Scottish League Cup) matches and highlights per season, starting with the 2020–2021 season.
+Also in November 2018, Premier Sports netted the UK and Ireland rights to the Scottish League Cup, currently known as the Premier Sports Cup for sponsorship reasons, for the next five years and will exclusively broadcast between 12 and 16 live Scottish League Cup matches and highlights per season, starting with the 2020–2021 season.
+As of 2025, Premier Sports will broadcast every game from the second round onwards and many from the first round, though exact matches may vary season-to-season.

 In January 2019, Premier Sports had secured rights to the Dutch Eredivisie and the Chinese Super League after Eleven Sports cancelled the competition rights.

 In February 2019, it was announced that Premier Sports had secured La Liga rights in the UK & Ireland, showing 4 live matches per round from matchday 25 until the end of the 2018/2019 season.
 Premier Sports also broadcast weekly highlights, previews and magazine shows.
 Leading on from this, in September, Premier Sports confirmed that they had become exclusive UK rights-holders to La Liga, starting with matchday 4 of the 2019–20 season until the end of the 2021–22 season.
 They added that most matches would be put on the LaLigaTV channel, which would become available to all existing Premier Sports subscribers on the Premier Player from October, and on Sky by January 2020.
 One match per round would be broadcast live on sister free-to-air channel FreeSports.
+In August 2025, Premier Sports had secured La Liga rights in the UK & Ireland until 2027/28 season, with over 340 live matches per season.
+In addition, Premier Sports carries the biggest games every week from Segunda división.
+Disney+ also stream exclusively all late Saturday matches of La Liga.